tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/project-setup.md

 >
 > Firstly, ensure that all relevant containers are closed or deleted.
 Next, delete the `/docker/db-data` directory.
 Finally, execute the above three `docker-compose` commands.

 **_looks_5_** The project should now be running locally.
 Open your browser and navigate to [https://localhost:8080](https://localhost:8080).
 You should see the dashboard homepage.
+To login by email, open the login dialog then hold down `shift` and click the TUIC logo.
 If you encounter any issues, please check the docker logs or the console in the browser.

 ## Further Development Setup